 "The U.S. Food and Drug Administration yesterday approved Rixubis [Coagulation Factor IX (Recombinant)] for use in people with hemophilia B who are 16 years of age and older.
 Rixubis is indicated for the control and prevention of bleeding episodes"...

 No cases of acute overdose have been reported.
 There is no specific antidote to Ferriprox overdose.

 Neurological disorders such as cerebellar symptoms, diplopia, lateral nystagmus, psychomotor slowdown, hand movements and axial hypotonia have been observed in children treated with 2.5 to 3 times the recommended dose for more than one year.
 The neurological disorders progressively regressed after deferiprone discontinuation.

-Ferriprox is contraindicated in patients with known hypersensitivity to deferiprone or to any of the excipients in the formulation.
-The following reactions have been reported in association with the administration of deferiprone: Henoch-Schönlein purpura; urticaria; and periorbital edema with skin rash [see Post Marketing Experience].
+- Ferriprox is contraindicated in patients with known hypersensitivity to deferiprone or to any of the excipients in the formulation.
+The following reactions have been reported in association with the administration of deferiprone: Henoch-Schönlein purpura; urticaria; and periorbital edema with skin rash [see ADVERSE REACTIONS].

 Additional Ferriprox Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.